Thank you for protecting Lower Wolf Creek!

 The conservation of Lower Wolf Creek is part of The Nature Trust of BC’s unwavering commitment to conserving the most ecologically important and vulnerable habitats in the province with the mission of tackling the most urgent threats to our world today – the twin crises of climate change and biodiversity loss.
 Many years ago, Ducks Unlimited Canada undertook a wetland creation project with the previous landowners to develop migratory waterfowl habitat.
 Securing this land ensures that these habitat values remain.

-You can protect an essential wildlife corridor!
+Thank you for helping us protect an essential wildlife corridor!

 Donate Now